hyungmogu/notes-udacity-cloud-devops/monitor_and_logging/15_sending_alert_messages.md

 sudo systemctl start alertmanager
 ```

-5. Generate App password from an email platform of choice
+5. Generate App password from an email platform of choice (if not done already)
     - a.
 Go to your account: https://myaccount.google.com
     - b.
 From the left menu select `Security`
     - c.
 Select the Signing in to Google panel select `App Passwords`